CodeDevNew/HTML-CSS-RESPONSIVE-WEBSITES/README.md

 This repository is mainly for **practice and portfolio building**, and can also help others who are learning **HTML and CSS** to improve their design and responsiveness skills.

 ---
+⭐ Support

+If you find this helpful, consider starring the repository!

 ## Projects List
 1. The Coffee Shop Website and with the website link : https://codedevnew.github.io/HTML-CSS-RESPONSIVE-WEBSITES/coffee-shop/